Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Introduction

-The study of second-order and high-order ($p \geq 2$) counterparts of these first-order methods is less advanced, as exploiting high-order derivative information is much more involved for VIs~\citep{Nesterov-2006-Constrained,Monteiro-2012-Iteration}.
-Aiming to fill this gap, some recent work has studied high-order extensions of first-order VI methods~\citep{Bullins-2022-Higher,Lin-2021-Monotone,Jiang-2022-Generalized}.
-These extensions attain a rate of $O(\epsilon^{-2/(p+1)}\log\log(1/\epsilon))$ but require nontrivial line-search procedures at each iteration.
-These line-search procedures require fine tuning of parameters and can be computationally prohibitive.
-Thus, the problem of designing a \textbf{simple} and \textbf{optimal} high-order method remains open.
-Indeed,~\citet[Page 305]{Nesterov-2018-Lectures} noted the difficulty of removing the line-search procedure without sacrificing the rate of convergence and highlighted this as an open and challenging question.
-We summarize the problem as follows:
+The investigation of second-order and high-order ($p \geq 2$) counterparts of these first-order methods is less advanced, as exploiting high-order derivative information is much more involved for VIs~\citep{Nesterov-2006-Constrained,Monteiro-2012-Iteration}.
+Aiming to fill this gap, some work has been recently devoted to studying high-order extensions of first-order VI methods~\citep{Bullins-2022-Higher,Lin-2023-Monotone,Jiang-2022-Generalized}.
+These extensions attain a rate of $O(\epsilon^{-2/(p+1)}\log\log(1/\epsilon))$ but require a nontrivial line-search procedure at each iteration.
+Although the $\log\log(1/\epsilon)$ factor is modest by itself, it reflects complexity in current design of high-order VI methods, a complexity which might hinder practical application.
+Notably,~\citet[page 305]{Nesterov-2018-Lectures} emphasized the difficulty of removing the line search procedure without sacrificing the global rate of convergence and highlighted the goal of obtaining a simple and optimal high-order method as an open and challenging question.
+We summarize the challenge as follows:

-In this paper, we present an affirmative answer to this problem by identifying a $p^{\textnormal{th}}$-order method that achieves a global rate of $O(\epsilon^{-2/(p+1)})$ while dispensing entirely with the line-search inner loop.
+In this paper, we present an affirmative answer to this query by identifying a $p^{\textnormal{th}}$-order method that achieves a global rate of $O(\epsilon^{-2/(p+1)})$ while dispensing entirely with the line-search inner loop.
 The core idea of the proposed method is to incorporate a simple adaptive strategy into a high-order generalization of the dual extrapolation method.